MicrosoftDocs/visualstudio-docs/docs/extensibility/addressing-dpi-issues2.md

  Consult the <xref:Microsoft.VisualStudio.PlatformUI.DpiHelper> documentation on MSDN.

  The following table shows examples of how images should be scaled at corresponding DPI scaling factors.
-The images in green denote our best practice as of Visual Studio 2013 (100%-200% DPI scaling):
+The images bordered in orange denote our best practice as of Visual Studio 2013 (100%-200% DPI scaling):

  ![DPI Issues Scaling](../extensibility/media/dpi-issues-scaling.png "DPI Issues Scaling")